Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: For Engineering: Factors Influencing Carbon Credit Prices

 \section{For Engineering: Factors Influencing Carbon Credit Prices}

-Building on the previous conclusion, organisations that engage in transparent carbon emission disclosure and proactive carbon management not only maintain a competitive edge in the market and earn the trust of capital markets and financial institutions, but also improve financial performance, comply with government regulations, reduce environmental risks, and thereby promote sustainable development.
-Therefore, organisations should integrate carbon management into their core strategies, actively disclose emissions, and pursue emission reductions to effectively respond to market and policy challenges, thereby creating greater value for both themselves and society.

-However, solely relying on proactive management and disclosure is far from sufficient.
-To further optimize carbon management strategies, organisations need to purchase carbon credits when prices are low to reduce operational costs and maximize the economic benefits of carbon management.
+While transparent disclosure and proactive management are foundational for building market trust, relying solely on these internal practices is insufficient for a comprehensive carbon strategy.
+To further optimize their approaches, organizations must proactively engage with the carbon market, specifically by purchasing carbon credits when prices are favorable to reduce operational costs and maximize economic benefits.
 Research has found that for high-emission industries, carbon management costs will constitute a significant portion of expenses.
 Moreover, if carbon management costs are too high, the company’s competitive position will be weakened \cite{carbon81}.
 Therefore, understanding and analyzing the various factors that influence carbon credit prices is crucial.
-Through qualitative analysis of these factors, organisations can preliminarily predict carbon price trends, allowing them to more accurately determine the optimal timing for purchasing credits.
+Through qualitative analysis of these factors, organizations can preliminarily predict carbon price trends, allowing them to more accurately determine the optimal timing for purchasing credits.
 Additionally, these factors can serve as input variables for carbon price prediction algorithms, enhancing the accuracy and applicability of predictions.

 Next, this study undertakes a systematic review of the primary factors influencing carbon credit prices, as identified in existing literature, with the aim of providing valuable insights to support corporate decision-making in the carbon market.
-Table 1 provides a summary of the key factors that influence carbon credit prices and shows the experimental methods used to derive these conclusions.
-Table 2 offers a detailed breakdown of these influence factors across different carbon market products.
+Table \ref{tab:factors-carbon-prices} provides a summary of the key factors that influence carbon credit prices and shows the experimental methods used to derive these conclusions.
+Table \ref{tab:carbon-market-products} offers a detailed breakdown of these influence factors across different carbon market products.
 The subsequent discussion synthesizes these findings and explores their implications.